joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Scope and Change Management: Ensure that project scope remains aligned with the defined objectives.
 Establish a change management process to evaluate and address scope changes requested during the project lifecycle.
 Assess the impact of changes on resources, timelines, and deliverables and communicate with stakeholders to obtain necessary approvals or negotiate trade-offs.

 * Time and Schedule Management: Develop project schedules, create timelines, and set milestones to track progress.
 Monitor project activities, identify potential delays, and take corrective actions to keep the project on track.
 Use project management software and tools to manage schedules, dependencies, and critical paths.
-They communicate updates and manage stakeholder expectations regarding project timelines.
+Communicate updates and manage stakeholder expectations regarding project timelines.

 * Cost and Budget Management: Develop project budgets, estimate costs, and track project expenditures.
 Manage project finances, monitor budget utilization, and ensure spending is within approved limits.
 Collaborate with financial teams to forecast costs, allocate resources efficiently, and optimize project budget utilization.

 * Risk Management: Identify potential risks and develop risk management strategies to mitigate their impact on the project.
 Conduct risk assessments, create contingency plans, and establish risk response strategies.
 Monitor risks throughout the project lifecycle, update risk registers, and communicate with stakeholders about potential risks and mitigation measures.

-* Quality Management: Define quality standards and ensure that project deliverables meet these standards.
-Establish quality assurance processes, conduct quality reviews, and perform regular quality audits.
-Collaborate with relevant stakeholders to identify areas for improvement and implement corrective actions to address any quality issues.
+* Quality Management: Define quality standards, ensure that project deliverables meet these standards, and address any quality issues.

 * Communication and Stakeholder Management: Serve as the primary point of contact for project communication.
 Establish effective communication channels, conduct regular project status meetings, and provide progress reports to stakeholders.
 Manage stakeholder expectations, engage stakeholders throughout the project, and address any concerns or issues promptly.